bchugg/stat-map/The stats map.md

 ![[zettel.jpeg|center|500]]

 These are, obviously, my notes.
 They are not unbiased.
 They reflect my opinions on what's interesting (and what's not).
 There will be significant detail on some topics and a total absence of many topics.
+There is very little deep learning.

 > [!info] How to navigate
 > If you click on a link you will follow it.
 You can see a list of all notes on the left hand side of the page, and backlinks to the current note on the right hand side.